Litigation. Collaboration. Mediation.

 April is Sexual Assault Awareness Month

-by | Apr 14, 2022 | Firm News |
+On Behalf of | Apr 14, 2022 | Firm News |

 This April marks the 21st anniversary of Sexual Assault Awareness Month (SAAM).
 SAAM was first nationally observed in 2001, and in 2009, President Barak Obama was the first president to officially proclaim April as Sexual Assault Awareness Month.
 During the month of April, activists, advocates, and victims/survivors raise awareness about sexual violence.
 SAAM also focuses on prevention efforts, community education, and centering the voices of those most impacted by sexual violence.